JRHacka/Blog-Site/jrhacka/content/post/Netmon.md

 The username being used is the one before the @ sign.
 {{% /notice %}}

 Once in we can begin doing our usual snooping, and unlike the Lame box here we can find a lot of useful stuff.
-In fact we can find our first flag in the users.txt file.
+In fact, we can find our first flag in the users.txt file.
 Now we can't find the root flag, but we can find the items that are going to eventually lead us to the root flag.
 For now it is time we move out of our anonymous ftp and begin exploring the site itself.

 ---
 ## Accessing the Site

-Before we can begin exploring the site we need to successfully login.
-First thing to always do is check default credintials.
+Before we can begin exploring the site, we need to successfully login.
+First thing to always do is check default credentials.
 After doing some quick Googling you find the username and password.
-Unforutanetly prtgadmin does not work, so on to plan B. There's some tools and ways we could bruteforce this perhaps, but this PRTGNetworkMonitor appears to be a pretty popular software.
-Being the creative hackers we are lets see if we can see the configuration files via the anonymous ftp.
+Unfortunately prtgadmin does not work, so on to plan B. There's some tools and ways we could brute force this perhaps, but PRTGNetworkMonitor appears to be a pretty popular software.
+Being the creative hackers we are let’s see if we can see the configuration files via anonymous ftp.
 According to https://kb.paessler.com/en/topic/463-how-and-where-does-prtg-store-its-data we can find the configuration files stored as PRTG Configuration.dat and that seems like a good a place to start as any.

-Jumping back into anonymous ftp we are gonna head to the directory specified from that site.
-The directroy these files are stored in is Program Data, and at first it doesn't appear because it is hidden.
-Running the show directory command with a -a will now reveal program data.
+Jumping back into anonymous ftp we are going to head to the directory specified from that site.
+The directory these files are stored in is Program Data, and at first it doesn't appear because it is hidden.
+Running the show directory command with an -a will now reveal program data.
 Navigating through there the config.old/.old.bak/.dat should catch your attention.
 When you open that up you see in the .old.bak file an admin username and password.

 BUTTTTT it still didn't work.
-After banging my head on the wall I realized it was a .old document, and it had a year in it.
+After banging my head on the wall, I realized it was a .old document, and it had a year in it.
 I changed the year to 2019 and was in.
 Cash money it's time to explore this site.

 ---
 ## Exploring the Site

 This website has a whole lot going on.
-More then I care to just snoop into, so let's see if there are any known exploits.
+More than I care to just snoop into, so let's see if there are any known exploits.
 Looking up this version of the PRTG Network Monitor I started to get a lot of great information.
-We get some results about a Metasploit exploit, and also some articles about using the notifications to send malicious commands.
-For the sake of getting better everyday let's see if we can figure out these notifications and execute something from there.
+We get some results about a Metasploit exploit, and some articles about using the notifications to send malicious commands.
+For the sake of getting better everyday let's see if we can figure out these notifications and do some command injection.

 ---
 ## Exploiting the Vulnerability (Command Injection)

-Another incredible site https://tryhackme.com defines command injection as "the abuse of an application's behaviour to execute commands on the operating system, using the same privileges that the application on a device is running with."
-The notification portion of this site allows you to do some pretty interesting things, and that is going to be our home as we finish gaining administrator access to this box.
+Another incredible site https://tryhackme.com defines command injection as "the abuse of an application's behavior to execute commands on the operating system, using the same privileges that the application on a device is running with."
+The notification portion of this site allows you to do some interesting things, and that is going to be our home as we finish gaining administrator access to this box.

-In the bar up top select Settings, Account settings, Notifications, and then plus sign to create a new notification.
-Creating the notification we'll just skip most of the stuff at the top and jump straight to the bottom.
-There we find an option to execute program, and when you turn it on you can type a powershell command.
-We are going to create an admin user via this command to login using impacket-exec.
+In the bar up top select Settings, Account settings, Notifications, and then the plus sign to create a new notification.
+When creating the notification, we'll just skip most of the stuff at the top and jump straight to the bottom.
+There we find an option to execute program, and when you turn it on you can type a PowerShell command.
+We are going to create an admin user via this command to login using impacket-psexec.
 ```bash
 abc123.txt | net user jrhacka passwd123! /add ; net localgroup administrators jrhacka /add
 ```